jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### Subpart 2 — New Zealand Qualifications Authority

 ### 430 NZQA continued
-(1) The body called the New Zealand Qualifications Authority (NZQA) in existence immediately before the commencement of this Act is continued.
+(1) The body called the New Zealand Qualifications Authority (NZQA) in existence immediately before the commencement of this subpart is continued.
 (2) NZQA is a Crown entity for the purposes of section 7 of the Crown Entities Act 2004.
 (3) The Crown Entities Act 2004 applies to NZQA except to the extent that this Act expressly provides otherwise.
 (4) The members of NZQA are the board for the purposes of the Crown Entities Act 2004.